vuejs/v2.vuejs.org/src/guide/render-function.md

 ### `slots` vs `children`

 You may wonder why we need both `slots` and `children`.
-Wouldn't `slots().default` be the same as `children`?
+Wouldn't `slots.default` be the same as `children`?
 In some cases, yes - but what if you have a functional component with the following children?

 ``` html
 <my-functional-component>